-The Finnish National Institute for Health and Welfare (THL) functions as a WHO FCTC Knowledge Hub on surveillance, in line with Article 20 of the FCTC.
+The Finnish National Institute for Health and Welfare (THL) functions as a WHO FCTC Secretariat's Knowledge Hub on Surveillance, in line with Article 20 of the FCTC.

 The working methods of the Knowledge Hub include, inter alia, support in data collection and analysis, production and dissemination of materials, training, workshops and consultations.
 The tasks of the Knowledge Hub concern development of tobacco use surveillance mechanisms and comprehensive surveying for reliable and sustainable data collection, and the use of data for decision-making.

-Our Knowledge Hub is the only in Europe, yet the tasks are global.
+The knowledge hubs are global in the scope of their work, and their work goes beyond the boundaries of the hosting countries, sub-regions and regions.
+Our Knowledge Hub is the only one in Europe, yet the tasks are global.

-Learn more about the Knowledge Hub from our leaflet.
+Learn more about the Knowledge Hub on Surveillance from our leaflet.